Treatments & Options - Myomectomy

 CPT code: 58140

 A Myomectomy preserves the uterus: your periods return to normal, and, in most cases, you can have children.
 Eighty percent of the time, patients have no recurring symptoms.
 In only twenty percent of women do fibroids recur and require further treatment.
 There is the potential for scarring, and other normal surgical risks do apply.
-The excessive bleeding that had once been associated with Myomectomy is no longer a concern with the use of the harmonic scalpel, which minimizes bleeding.
+The excessive bleeding that had once been associated with Myomectomy is no longer a concern with the use of the harmonic scalpel and pitressin, which minimizes bleeding.
 A myomectomy is a medically recognized, non-experimental procedure.

 Uterine Fibroid Tumors Treatment - Myomectomy

 A myomectomy removes the fibroid tumor but leaves the uterus and other reproductive organs intact.
 It preserves childbearing capability and gives you back the active and pain-free life you thought you had lost.
 There are several types of myomectomy.
 In determining the best course of action, you and your doctor must consider the location and size of your fibroid tumors.